marianobilli/inject-container-webhook/readme.md

-# Inject Container Webhook
+# Webhook Project

-Based on configmaps it will inject Init or regular containers to the pod
+For pods created in namespaces with label use=dsproject, it will add a toleration and label for that project.
+This allows the pod to run in a dedicated project none. (its a project node as the ec2 instance will have the tag project=<projectname>)

 ## Pre-requisites